 Mr. Gilliard provided nationwide representation of Federal employees facing workplace discrimination and unwarranted adverse actions as Staff Counsel for a 600,000-member strong Federal labor union.
 Mr. Gilliard has since served as counsel to the employment law and government contracts departments of two prominent D.C. law firms, and most recently, as the founder of a plaintiff’s law firm protecting and defending employees against discrimination and adverse actions.

-Mr. Gilliard’s successful legal representation includes the January 2014 reinstatement of a male African-American federal employee accused of assaulting a female management official, the March 2013 reinstatement of a federal police officer fired for agreeing to testify in a securing a co-worker's EEO case, the September 2012 grant of a Petition for Review from the U.S. Merit Systems Protection Board, restoring the employment of two African-American male officers terminated for wearing hair braids despite their compliance with the Agency’s uniform policy, successfully maintaining the security clearance of a federal officer in the face of a threatened revocation of security clearance due to his dual citizenship in the U.S. and in the nation of Jordan, obtaining back pay and reinstatement of a Federal officer fired for allegedly falling asleep on post, arranging the invalidation of the removal of a white male federal employee removed for airing controversial political views at work, securing both an undisclosed monetary settlement and agency cooperation in the disability service retirement application of an African-American female veteran removed from Federal service in violation of the Age Discrimination in Employment Act, and orchestrating the dismissal of an agency executive guilty of falsifying payroll records, harassing and suborning perjury of employees following an internal investigation into her alleged falsification of payroll records, harassment, and subornation of perjured testimony from employees.
+Mr. Gilliard’s successful legal representation includes the January 2014 reinstatement of a male African-American federal employee accused of assaulting a female management official, the March 2013 reinstatement of a federal police officer fired for agreeing to testify in a securing a co-worker's EEO case, the September 2012 grant of a Petition for Review from the U.S. Merit Systems Protection Board, reinstatement of two African-American male officers facing termination for wearing hair braids -- despite their compliance with their Agency’s uniform policy, successfully maintenance of the security clearance of a federal officer facing revocation of his security clearance due to his dual citizenship in the U.S. and in the nation of Jordan, obtaining back pay and reinstatement of a Federal officer fired for allegedly falling asleep on post, arranging the invalidation of the removal of a white male federal employee removed for airing controversial political views at work, securing both an undisclosed monetary settlement and agency cooperation in the disability service retirement application of an African-American female veteran removed from Federal service in violation of the Age Discrimination in Employment Act, and assisting in the dismissal of an agency executive guilty of falsifying payroll records, harassing and suborning perjury of employees following an internal investigation into her alleged falsification of payroll records, harassment, and subornation of perjured testimony from employees.
 He is sole counsel in the ongoing Whistleblower Protection Act representation of two GS-15 Army civilian executives before the MSPB and Office of Special Counsel.